 Different Jurisdictions Set Different Deadlines to File an Ozempic Lawsuit

 It's important to know that statutes of limitation differ from one jurisdiction to another.
-States establish their own laws governing these timelines, and those laws may change over time.
+States establish their own laws governing these timelines, which may change over time.
 For instance, in 2023, Florida changed its statute of limitations regarding general personal injury lawsuits by reducing the window of opportunity from four years to only two years.

 To avoid missing this extremely important deadline, it's crucial to work with a lawyer who is experienced in the specific laws of your state and who can calculate the statute of limitations deadline that will apply to your injury claim.